WICG/shared-storage/README.md

 ## Privacy

-Shared Storage makes sure leaking can only happen via privacy-preserving APIs, and not via other side channels.

-#### Preventing Side-Channel Leaks
+Shared Storage takes the following protective measures to prevent its stored data from being read by means other than via approved APIs (e.g., via side channels):

 - **Concealed Operation Time and Errors**: When writing data or running worklet operations from the Window scope, the method returns immediately and will not expose errors that might arise from reading shared storage data.